i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-24.10/netflow/netflow-overview.md

 :::info

-*i-Vertix IT Monitoring Netflow* is an additional add-on.
+*i-Vertix IT Monitoring NetFlow* is an additional add-on.
 Contact the [i-Vertix Sales Team](mailto:sales@i-vertix.com) for further information.

 :::

 ## Key features

-Using the *i-Vertix IT Monitoring Netflow module* you can:
+Using the *i-Vertix IT Monitoring NetFlow module* you can:

 - view network flows in real time
 - view recent network flows grouped by different values (e.g. application, protocol, client, server etc.)